ajm52/restaurant/docs/updates.md

 # this doc states and describes the various updates that will be implemented.

-# updates are used to communicate simulation info from BE to FE via the Messenger.
+Updates are used to communicate simulation info from BE to FE via the Messenger.
+While all of these may not be implemented exactly as stated below, this doc will definitely be of great utility.

 **UPDATES**